JeffFessler/book-la-demo/errata1.md

 p216 Eqn.
 (6.73): k(n) should be p(k)

+p218 First line of section 6.4.7, the norm should be squared

 p224 Eqn.
 (6.97) end of middle line: trace{B A' ^Q} should be trace{B A' ^Q'}

 p228 Example 6.21: B₁'B₂ should be 1/√2 [1 1; 1 -1]